stlartworks/stlartworks.github.io/yop-tax-credits.md

 layout: support

 seoTitle: YOP Tax Credits Available
 seoDescription: St. Louis ArtWorks is proud to offer State of Missouri Youth Opportunities Program (YOP) Tax Credits to our contributors.
-Please specify that you would like to utilize tax credits upon making your donation (minimum of $500 donation).
+Please specify that you would like to utilize these tax credits upon making your donation.

 featureImg: family-001.jpg
 featureStatement: YOP Tax Credits